Code-Institute-Submissions/witch-hazel-1/README.md

 Accordingly, I prepared a series of outline flow charts in consultation with Laura and Donal on the basis of the needs they described to me.
 Once they'd approved the charts, I began thinking about actually programming the various functionalities.

 For simplicity's sake, and because I thought the data was not enormously complex, I decided to store it all on a single google spreadsheet, which I simply named 'hamamelis'.
-It contains three worksheets.
+It contains four worksheets.
 - rootstock
+- completed
 - grafts-year-zero
 - plants